Foods To Avoid After Dental Crown Placement

 Temporary Crown vs. Permanent Crown

-Temporary crowns are placed over your teeth immediately after the dentist shaves your teeth down to a small stub.
+Temporary crowns on front teeth are placed over your teeth immediately after the dentist shaves your teeth down to a small stub.
 The temporary crown is prepared from an initial mold of your tooth, and it acts as a placeholder to protect your weakened tooth until you receive the final crown.
 Temporary crowns are made from weaker and cheaper materials, like acrylic, because they only need to last a few weeks.

 Permanent crowns are the final crowns placed on your teeth.
 They’re carefully crafted and meant to last several years or decades.
 You receive the permanent crown on your second visit to the dentist — they remove the temporary crowns and place the permanent crown instead.
 Permanent crowns are made from ceramic, porcelain, resin, or porcelain-fused-to-metal materials.